Monday, March 30, 2020

 Its been awhile since I talked about what we did on the weekend.
 This last weekend we actually got to explore before returning to the Zombie Corona Apocalypse!

 We made a hard stop at 11:30 and headed towards Marble Falls, stopping at Chicken Express.
-Weekends are for fried things!
-STW was releasing their Honey Gold Strong Ale, so we enjoyed one (or two) while enjoying our shared chicken lunch.
-It might look like no one else was there, but they were actually doing a good business.
+STW was releasing their Honey Gold Strong Ale, so we enjoyed that with our shared chicken lunch.
 The skies were grey, but the beer and fried chicken were delightful, as were the tunes playing on the patio.
 People looked relaxed.

-After some time there, we headed to Highlands to cook dinner and enjoy the firepit.
+After some time there, we headed to Highlands to enjoy the firepit.
 The bluebonnets are ramping up so I hope to get some good pics of those soon.
-The next morning we hung the owl house and putseyed around a bit before heading to Blanco for the pick-up party at Esperanza. (which I have zero pics of!)
-We enjoyed meeting some new folks and had a bottle of Tannat with our empanada lunch.
-'Twas delish!
-It was early (2ish) so we headed out to explore...
+The next morning we hung the owl house and putseyed around a bit before heading to Blanco for the pick-up party at Esperanza.
+It was early (2ish) so we headed out to explore the area,

-...and landed in Dripping Springs where we visited two new-to-us wineries and also this pretty and peaceful sculpture garden.
-One of the wineries shares some space with this carved stone company and they have this winding path that you can stroll with your glass of wine.
+and landed in Dripping Springs where we visited two new-to-us wineries and also this pretty and peaceful sculpture garden.
+One of the wineries shares some space with this carved stone company and they have this winding path that you can stroll through.

 A very peaceful setting and the wines were all wonderful - I will write about them on the Texas Wine Lover website.